micmejia/bible-dump/NKJV/Numbers/Num 31.md

 and they said to Moses, "Your servants have taken a count of the men of war who _are_ under our command, and not a man of us is missing.

 ###### 50
-Therefore we have brought an offering for the Lord, what every man found of ornaments of gold: armlets and bracelets and signet rings and earrings and necklaces, to make [^f]atonement for ourselves before the Lord."
+Therefore we have brought an offering for the Lord, what every man found of ornaments of gold: armlets and bracelets and signet rings and earrings and necklaces, to make atonement for ourselves before the Lord."

 ###### 51
 So Moses and Eleazar the priest received the gold from them, all the fashioned ornaments.